Undergraduate Course

 Teaching

-A typical timetable for undergraduate students in the Department of Psychology involves a two-hour lecture for each module every week.
-Some modules offer shorter lectures with additional seminars and/or lab classes, while some modules use a flipped classroom approach to allow for further discussion in class.
+• Undergraduate students in the Department of Psychology typically attend a two-hour lecture per week per module.
+Some modules have short lectures with additional seminars and/or lab classes, and others use a flipped classroom approach for further discussion.

 Fees and funding